-Kitchen: Spacious with tiled floor, breakfast area, electric range cooker, microwave, fridge/freezer, dishwasher and washer/dryer.
+Kitchen area: With tiled floor, electric cooker, microwave, fridge/freezer, dishwasher and washing machine.

-All oil, electric, bed linen and towels included.
-Initial fuel for wood burner provided.
-Travel cot and highchair available on request.
+All electric, bed linen and towels included.
+Cot and highchair available on request.
 Wi-Fi.
 Welcome pack.

 Enclosed rooftop terrace.
 Parking (2 cars, 200 yards away).
 No smoking.